wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 4 For he had ordered his little fleet to be burnt with fire , that the men of Britain might not profit thereby , and it blew up in the air with a loud noise.

-5 Now Joshua was in the heat of the battle and his destroying engines slew the men of Britain on all sides: however , he was wounded and made captive.
+5 Now Joshua was in the heat of the battle and his destroying engines slew the men of Britain on all sides : however , he was wounded and made captive.

 [230]